ComputationalSocialScience/PHBS20-21/resources/fifa_data/README.md

 ### Goal

-The WANT for this task is to construct a csv file containing player stats for teh 2019-2020 EPL season
+The WANT for this task is to construct a csv file containing player stats for the 2019-2020 EPL season

 We'll do this via a few steps: